-Yet, perverse as it may sound, twenty four hours in a day is just not enough time for many people who work in industrialised economies.
+Yet, perverse as it may sound, 24 hours in a day is not enough time for many people who work in industrialised economies.
 Lack of time rather than lack of money is an increasingly common complaint amongst the 100,000 million people who earn $20,000 or more annually.

 The phrase ‘time poor’ has become familiar and topical in western society.
 To emphasise its relevance, the film ‘In Time’ was released in 2011.
 In the movie, which stars Justin Timberlake, time replaces money as the unit of currency.
 Run out of time and you die.

 Doug Richards offers £1 million

 Whilst thought provoking, the film also reminded me of a story told by ex Dragon ‘Doug Richards’ at a seminar I recently attended.
 Mr Richards explained how he happily agreed to give someone a million pounds; but on one condition!
 The recipient would give Doug 10 years of his life.
 The Merchant of Venice is alive and well.
 But seriously, the points demonstrate that time is precious and indicators suggest its value, like gold, will continue to rise.
 Therefore we should use time wisely.
 So how is this achieved especially if you want to start and grow a business?

 There’s a saying, ‘If you want something done, ask a busy person’.
 For me, there’s truth here.
 Entrepreneurs are busy people with little spare time, yet somehow they get much done.